 Comfortable, Quiet and State-of-the-Art

-Sleep Disorders We Treat
+Sleep Disorders Treated

 Restless Legs Syndrome/Periodic Limb Movement Disorder

-A brain disorder that causes uncontrollable bouts of excessive sleepiness.
+Narcolespy is a brain disorder that causes uncontrollable bouts of excessive sleepiness.
 Patients with narcolepsy may lose muscular strength suddenly when emotionally upset or when laughing.
 In addition, they may experience vivid hallucinations as they fall asleep.

 At least 15 percent of the population suffers from insomnia – difficulty falling or staying asleep – every year.
-Insomnia can be caused by a number of medical or behavioral factors such as stress, anxiety, depression, sleep apnea, restless legs/periodic limb movements during sleep, alcohol, caffeine, drugs, or poor sleep habits.
+Insomnia can be caused by a number of medical or behavioral factors such as stress, anxiety, depression, sleep apnea, restless legs/periodic limb movements during sleep, alcohol, caffeine, drugs or poor sleep habits.